psychetrx/Mystic-Mauve-MC/README.md

 # Mystic-Mauve-MC
 Adds a new purple-themed dimension.
 It's really simple.
-It's a new dimension that's filled with lots of purple things.
+Gonna have trees, and maybe some more.